-The new user has no permissions until a rouser or rwuser line is added in the snmpd.conf configuration file.
-The command below shows that read and write permission is granted if the user issues authenticated requests.
+The new user has no permissions until an rouser or rwuser line is added in the snmpd.conf configuration file.
+The following command shows that read and write permission is granted if the user issues authenticated requests.
 Note that encryption (privacy) implies authentication.